ME495-Navigation/slam-project-scferro/nuturtle_description/README.md

 ## Author:
 Stephen Ferro
 ## Description
+This package contains the URDF description of the turtlebot, as well as launchfiles to display the turtlebot in RViz.
+The turtlebot can be displayed in red, greed, blue, or purple, or all four can be displayed at once using the launchfiles below.
 ## Launchfiles
-- `ros2 launch nuturtle_description load_one.launch.py` to see the robot in rviz.
+- Use `ros2 launch nuturtle_description load_one.launch.py` to see a single robot in RViz.
-- `ros2 launch nuturtle_description load_all.launch.xml` to see four copies of the robot in rviz.
+- Use `ros2 launch nuturtle_description load_all.launch.xml` to see four copies of the robot in RViz.

 - `ros2 launch nuturtle_description load_one.launch.py --show-args` outputs:
   ```